Best Single-Premium Life Insurance Companies

 Product Offerings

-Northwestern Mutual offers various life insurance options, including term, whole, universal and variable life policies.
+Northwestern Mutual offers several life insurance options, including term, whole, universal and variable life policies.
 Northwestern Mutual's single-premium life insurance is available for newborns to adults aged 75, with a minimum coverage of $50,000.
-Beneficiaries can choose to receive the death benefit as a lump sum, in installments, through an investment account or as a combination of these options.
+Beneficiaries can receive the death benefit as a lump sum, in installments, through an investment account or as a combination of these options.

 Northwestern Mutual is also well-regarded for its financial planning services, including retirement, estate, college and other options.